murilopolese/murilopolese/_posts/dev/2014-02-01-urbanears-pigeon-bingo.md

 The pigeon bingo was live streamed on urbanears.com with six one-hour games in three days.
 Each game was turned into an interactive show with live commentators – like the Youtube star Sp4zie – who let viewers engage with the show via Twitter.

-I worked as front end developer and managed part of the devOps for this project.
+I worked as front-end developer and managed part of the devOps for this project.